GTPB/IBB21/pages/Introduction.md

 ### There are some special features in scripts:

-Shibang line (tells the system how you want the script to be interpreted).
+Special comment line (tells the system how you want the script to be interpreted).

 ```bash
 #!/bin/bash